mincerafter42/mincerafter42.github.io/webmastery.md

 - [Accessible CSS navigation dropdown](/tutorial/accessible-css-dropdown)
 - [How to make a webring](/tutorial/webring) (via setting up a new website on Netlify)
 - [Pseudo-Monthly Archives on Jekyll with GitHub Pages](/2020/11/24/pseudo-monthly-archives-on-jekyll-with-github-pages) (only applies to Jekyll with GitHub pages)

+## Webhosts
+Looking to get your website online?
+Most webmasters are probably aware of hosts such as Neocities, Netlify, Github Pages, Gitlab pages... but what about niche webhosts which could use more attention?
+Well the only one I currently know of is [Furtopia](https://furtopia.org/application.html), wherein websites must primarily focus on furry art.